DeQuasar/Docker-Lemp/README.md

 Usage Instructions
 ------

+> First make sure that your host file and configuration file points your.local domain to 127.0.0.1:80 or the corresponding container IP Address

 All commands will be executed in the **folder** where the **docker-compose.yml** is located

 #### Start the server